ga4gh/data-security/AAI/AAIConnectProfile.md

                 any other Broker involved in the propagation of the claims to also be trusted if the Claim Clearinghouse needs to restrict its trust model).
+            2. If Embedded Token contains `aud` field, Clearinghouse MUST check that `aud` contains `iss` of access token provided by Broker.

         3. MUST check `exp` to ensure the token has not expired.